OBrianbl/CPP_LinearRegression/README.md

 ## Linear Regression with Gradient Descent (C++)

 Takes in x and y values, performs linear regression using gradient descent.
-Each iteration is printed to the console with the final resutl displayed at the end.
+Each iteration is printed to the console with the final result is displayed at the end.
 Ex:
 gradient_a:     0.0544319 , gradient_b: -0.196517
 Error 1.39632